samwatson7/PF1of2Code/README.md

 InventoryLogger.java - Records all inventory actions in an operational log NotificationManager.java - Checks the stock quantity of an object and sends notifications if a quantity drops below a threshold
-Main.java- Controls the program flow and interfaces with the user inputs
+Main.java- Controls the program flow and interfaces with the user inputs inventory_log.txt - This represents the file that is written to when the operational log is updated inventory_storage_file.csv - Represents the database storage file that persists when the program isn't running

+--- Directions --
+1. Ensure Java JDK 17+ is installed
+2. Compile all of the .java files within the zip folder
+3. Run Main.java
+4. Follow cmd prompts

+--- Development Details ---
+Author: Sam Watson
+IDE: VSCode